 6. Byrne – The Ravens

-Byrnes can be found flying around all over Counties Wicklow and Dublin.
+Byrnes can be found flying around all over counties Wicklow and Dublin, where it is one of the most common last names.

-Byrne, originally O’Byrne, comes from the Gaelic O'Broin meaning "descended from Bran,” an 11th century King of Leinster.
+Byrne, originally O’Byrne, comes from the Irish O'Broin meaning "descended from Bran,” an 11th century King of Leinster.

 The O'Byrnes were chieftains of what is now County Kildare until the Norman invasion when they were driven from their lands and migrated (ha!) into the mountains of County Wicklow.